mauicv/genrl/README.md

-## pygrl
+## genrl

-pygrl is a simple framework for running genetic aglorithms for reinforcement learning.
+genrl is a simple framework for running genetic aglorithms for reinforcement learning.

-__NOTE__: pygrl is currently in development.
+__NOTE__: genrl is currently in development.

 ### Example: